Photo by Callan Fritsch

 Research

-I have a diverse research background in behavioural neuroscience, social psychology, and philosophy of mind.
+I have a diverse research background in cognitive neuroscience, social psychology and philosophy of mind.

-My experience includes involvement with Johns Hopkins Carey Business School, Bloomberg School of Public Health and extensive work with personal identity literature.
-My research interests focus on normative ethics, psychological sustainability, and cognitive neuropsychology.
+My experience includes involvement with Johns Hopkins Carey Business School and Bloomberg School of Public Health, as well as extensive work with personal identity literature.
+I work primarily on philosophy and phenomenology of sport, though also more broadly in normative ethics and behavioural psychology.

-Presently, I am exploring how the influence of the development of mental skills—specifically resilience, goal setting, visualisation/mindfulness and self-regulation—alongside the development of personal and athletic identity can measurably improve athletic competition performance, coping skills and psychological resilience.
+Presently, I am exploring how the influence of developing mental skills—specifically resilience, goal setting, visualisation and self-regulation—alongside the development of personal and athletic identity can measurably improve athletic competition performance, coping skills and psychological resilience.
 This project frames athletic performance as a holistic endeavour by combining psychological theories of resilience, mindfulness and identity development with normative accounts from the philosophy of sport.
 This perspective supports the design of interventions that engage the whole person—not just the competitor—leading to more sustainable, ethical and human-centred approaches to athletic performance.

 A paper on the utility of shame